 6. I have purchased a product or service but the provider has filed for bankruptcy.
 What can I do about the costs?

 - Submit a complaint to Nordea about the product or service that was not provided to you.
-Attach to the complaint a confirmation of your order/reservation, your email exchange with the seller and information about the bankruptcy (for example, a message from the company or information from another official source that states the bankruptcy).
+Attach a confirmation of your order/reservation to the complaint.
+We may ask you for more information about the bankruptcy, such as a message from the company or information from another official source that states the bankruptcy.

 7. I have booked a service or trip for later.
 What should I do now?